-Minnesota Housing will review projects incorporating eventual tenant ownership (ETO) provisions in accordance with Sec.
-42 (h)(6), IRS Revenue Ruling 95-49, and Minnesota Housing's requirements.
-Projects that include eventual tenant ownership will receive a preference during the selection process when reviewing tie breakers (refer to Chapter 5.
-C.).
+Minnesota Housing will review projects incorporating eventual tenant ownership (ETO) provisions in accordance with Section 42(h)(6), IRS Revenue Ruling 95-49 and Minnesota Housing's requirements.
+Projects that include ETO will receive a preference during the selection process when reviewing tie breakers (refer to Chapter 5.D.).

-The LURA will contain provisions ensuring compliance with these ETO commitments by the owner, including a right of first refusal allowing tenants to purchase their units.
+The LURA will contain provisions ensuring compliance with these ETO commitments by the owner, including a ROFR allowing tenants to purchase their units.